projectksa/natGeo-Clone/README.md

 National Geographic Website Clone (Not Responsive)

+This project is my first cloning project in my developing career.
-My first project which is created by using only HTML and CSS.
-(Not Responsive.)
+I only used HTML and CSS.